teod/react-network-query/README.md

 )
 ```

-If you render `<CatsContainer />` within your component tree, when the user will click the button a new cat will be created, until the API call is ready, you will see a loading state.
+In the example above, if you render `<CatsContainer />` within your component tree and the user clicks on the button to add a new cat, you will see a loading state, until the REST update call finishes.

 Passing parameters directly to the `update` function will overwrite any corresponding props passed to the `<Mutation />` component.

-If you would like to see all of the features `<NetworkQueryProvider />`, `<Query />` and `<Mutation />` supports be sure to check out the [API reference][].
+If you would like to see all the features that `<NetworkQueryProvider />`, `<Query />` and `<Mutation />` support be sure to check out the [API reference][].

 [api reference]: #api-reference

 ### Usage with hooks

+If you prefer to use hooks with **React Network Query**, there are two main exposed functions:

+* `useQuery`
+* `useMutation`

-If you prefer using hooks with React Network Query, there are two main exposed hook functions: `useQuery` and `useMutation`, please note that the components which will use those still needs to be wrapped inside `<NetworkQueryProvider />`.
+Please note that the components which will use the above hook functions need to be wrapped inside `<NetworkQueryProvider />`.

 ```js
 import { useQuery } from 'react-network-query'